Before applying, please read what we do and don’t fund, so you can make sure you and your project is a match for us.

 - Supplies, program materials, direct travel expenses, website fees, discounted professional services, printing, copying, promotional costs, technical support.

-- 501(c)(3) filing fees and expenses only if you have carefully read and considered the pros and cons of starting and operating a c3 as well as the alternatives.
+- 501(c)(3) filing fees and expenses only if : 1) You have a minimum of $2,500 in written pledges from donors stating they will not give to your project unless you have a 501c3 in place; 2) You have carefully read and considered the pros and cons of starting and operating a c3 as well as the alternatives and have a compelling reason that you need to launch a c3, and 3) a clear and thoughtful fundraising plan.
 Please read more here.

 - Projects with a clear target audience and compelling plan to reach and impact that target audience in a positive way.